 Karen Romero Estrada was born and currently resides in Anaheim.
-As OCCORD‘s research and policy analyst, she provides research and policy development for OCCORD’s projects and organizing efforts.
-She received her bachelor’s in Urban and Environmental Policy from Occidental College, was formally a environmental equity policy associate with the Greenlining Institute, and a fellow for the Public Policy and International Affairs (PPIA) Fellowship at Carnegie Mellon University.
+As OCCORD's research and policy analyst, she provides research and policy development for OCCORD's projects and organizing efforts.
+She received her bachelor's in Urban and Environmental Policy from Occidental College, was formerly an environmental equity policy associate with the Greenlining Institute, and a fellow for the Public Policy and International Affairs (PPIA) Fellowship at Carnegie Mellon University.

 Opinions expressed in editorials belong to the authors and not Voice of OC.